Successful brands know the trick to getting their product noticed: make your content count.

 The forefront of your consumer’s mind is ideally where you always want to be; however, irrelevant or even unnecessary content won’t get you there.
 Relevance is the foundation to developing content and the key to determining the direction it needs to flow in.

-For starters, it’s important to outline basic goals for the content you will create moving forward.
+For starters, outline basic goals for the content you will create moving forward.
 Quiz yourself with the following questions to uncover what action items are more immediate than others:

 Hopefully, those questions were easy enough to answer.
 Sometimes it’s tempting to fall into the trap of making assumptions about your audience or even your own brand.
 While different brands should have similar goals for their content, such as driving sales or increasing website traffic, the approach should be unique.

-For instance, let’s look at a couple of social media clients on our roster.
-Grace’s Best Cookies enthusiasts may not be the same audience as Country Bob’s All Purpose Sauce fanatics.
-So while both clients need to make the sale, they’re going to accomplish that with differing content geared to their buyer personas.
+For instance, in the food and beverage world, Grace’s Best Cookies enthusiasts may not make up the same audience as Country Bob’s All Purpose Sauce fanatics.
+So while both brands need to make the sale, they will accomplish that with exclusive content geared to their buyer personas.

 2. Optimize It

-If you were to search for your brand or product, where would it show up in a search engine?
+If you were to search for your brand or product, where would it show up in search engine results?

-If it’s on the first page of Google or Bing, that simply means that the content on your site or social media is highly optimized for searchers to find with ease of access.
-This isn’t necessarily the easiest thing in the world to do, but if you’re proactive and develop your content the right way, it doesn’t have to be hard either.
+If it’s on the first page of Google or Bing, that simply means that the content on your website is highly optimized for searchers to find with ease.

-Those basics are just the beginning, but it will help boost your content’s overall search engine ranking.
+Those basics help create a solid foundation that over time will boost your overall search engine ranking.

 3. Measure the Results